dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Updating tuples
 ===============

-In order to update a row, you must first obtain its Location using a scan.
+In order to update a row, you must first set the Row Location using a scan.
 Typically, if you intend to update the tuple, you should open the scan in UPDATE mode.
 This is done by supplying a boolean true as the fourth argument to ``openScan()`` method.